babel/website/docs/plugin-transform-runtime.md

 Note, browsers' results are overridden by explicit items from `targets`.

 > Note: this will be removed in later version in favor of just setting "targets" to a query directly.

-### `configPath`

-`string`, defaults to `process.cwd()`

-The starting point where the config search for browserslist will start, and ascend to the system root until found.

-### `ignoreBrowserslistConfig`

-`boolean`, defaults to `false`

-Toggles whether or not [browserslist config sources](https://github.com/ai/browserslist#queries) are used, which includes searching for any browserslist files or referencing the browserslist key inside package.json.
-This is useful for projects that use a browserslist config for files that won't be compiled with Babel.

 ### `useBuiltIns`